Does user intent change between desktop and mobile?

 We can even see the importance of mobile-friendliness within SEO practices, as mobile SEO ensures optimisation of your site for users on a mobile device.
 Despite the surge of mobile searching, desktop still remains integral to users and their experience too.

 At Embryo, we ensure your page is optimised for whatever intentions your users may have, using bespoke SEO strategies created by our expert team.
-Our holistic approach implements essential SEO services to cater towards both desktop and mobile user intent.
+Our holistic approach implements essential SEO services to cater to both desktop and mobile user intent.

-A device in your hand compared to the likes of a desktop may change the intent or a user’s search, and we’re here to explore how.
+A device in your hand compared to the likes of a desktop may change the intent of a user’s search, and we’re here to explore how.
 Answering this question may even change how you use SEO practices to optimise for different user’s needs.

-Patterns in User Intent for Mobile
+Patterns in user intent for mobile

 Mobile search has a sense of immediacy about it, changing the questions users tend to type into the search bar.
 A lot of the time, these can be to do with location, considering the movability of a mobile phone- these answers can be found anytime and anywhere in the world.